SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### nonce

 flex-container:✫300px-Replay_attack_on_hash.svg.png✫
-Nonce (<span class="c1-scr">short for number once</span>) is a number (generally random) that can only be used once in a cryptographic communication, to make sure an attacker can't repeat a data transmition (called a replay attack)
+Nonce (short for number once) is a number (generally random) that can only be used once in a cryptographic communication, to make sure an attacker can't repeat a data transmition (called a replay attack)

 ### challenge-response